michaeldonnelly/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

 ###### Subscription requirements

-* EHRs **SHALL** support the creation of Subscriptions for the [encounter-close Subscription Topic]({{site.data.fhir.ver.medmorphIg}}/StructureDefinition-encounter-close.html)
+* EHRs **SHALL** support the creation of Subscriptions for the [encounter-close Subscription Topic]({{site.data.fhir.ver.medmorphIg}}/StructureDefinition-encounter-close.html).

-* EHRs **SHALL** support [``rest-hook``]({{site.data.fhir.path}}subscription.html#2.46.7.1) Subscription channel to notify the Backend Service App.
+* EHRs **SHALL** support [``rest-hook``]({{site.data.fhir.path}}subscription.html#2.46.7.1) Subscription channel to notify the HDEA.

 * EHRs **SHALL** support Notification Bundles with [``full resource payload``]({{site.data.fhir.ver.subscriptionsIg}}/payloads.html#full-resource) as outlined in the Backport Subscriptions IG.

 * For the Central Cancer Registry Reporting Ig, EHRs **SHALL** include the Encounter resource which was closed as part of the Notification Bundle.

-* EHRs **SHALL** support operations and APIs for Subscription, Notification Bundle, Subscription status resources as outlined in the [EHR Capability Statement](CapabilityStatement-central-cancer-registry-reporting-ehr.html).
+* EHRs **SHALL** support operations and APIs for Subscription, Notification Bundle, and Subscription Status resources as outlined in the [EHR Capability Statement](CapabilityStatement-central-cancer-registry-reporting-ehr.html).

 ###### Data API requirements

-* EHRs **SHALL** support the APIs as outlined in the [EHR Capability Statement](CapabilityStatement-central-cancer-registry-reporting-ehr.html) for the Backend Service App to access patient data.
+* EHRs **SHALL** support the APIs as outlined in the [EHR Capability Statement](CapabilityStatement-central-cancer-registry-reporting-ehr.html) for the HDEA to access patient data.

-##### BSA Requirements
+##### HDEA Requirements

 ###### Authorization requirements

-* BSA **SHALL** support the [SMART on FHIR Backend Services Authorization](spec.html#smart-on-fhir-backend-services-authorization-requirements) outlined above as a client.
+* The HDEA **SHALL** support the [SMART on FHIR Backend Services Authorization](spec.html#smart-on-fhir-backend-services-authorization-requirements) outlined above as a client.

 ###### Subscription requirements

-* BSA **SHALL** create Subscriptions for the [encounter-close Subscription Topic]({{site.data.fhir.ver.medmorphIg}}/StructureDefinition-encounter-close.html).
+* The HDEA **SHALL** create Subscriptions for the [encounter-close Subscription Topic]({{site.data.fhir.ver.medmorphIg}}/StructureDefinition-encounter-close.html).

-* BSA **SHALL** support [``rest-hook``]({{site.data.fhir.path}}subscription.html#2.46.7.1) Subscription channel to receive notifications from the EHR.
+* The HDEA **SHALL** support [``rest-hook``]({{site.data.fhir.path}}subscription.html#2.46.7.1) Subscription channel to receive notifications from the EHR.

 ###### Subscription Notification API

-* BSA **SHALL** support a POST API <BSA Base URL>/receive-notification with a payload of the Subscription Notification Bundle to receive the notifications from the EHR.
+* The HDEA **SHALL** support a POST API <BSA Base URL>/receive-notification with a payload of the Subscription Notification Bundle to receive the notifications from the EHR.

 ###### Knowledge Artifact processing requirements

-* The BSA **SHALL** allow the healthcare organization to activate/deactivate a specific Knowledge Artifact.
+* The HDEA **SHALL** allow the healthcare organization to activate/deactivate a specific Knowledge Artifact.
 Activation indicates applying the Knowledge Artifact and deactivation indicates not applying the Knowledge Artifact for events occurring within the healthcare organization.

-* BSA **SHALL** process the MedMorph Central Cancer Registry Reporting Knowledge Artifact and create Subscription resources in the EHR for each trigger event.
+* The HDEA **SHALL** process the MedMorph Central Cancer Registry Reporting Knowledge Artifact and create Subscription resources in the EHR for each trigger event.

-* For the Central Cancer Registry Reporting IG, the BSA **SHALL** create the Subscription for the [encounter-close Subscription Topic]({{site.data.fhir.ver.medmorphIg}}/StructureDefinition-encounter-close.html) trigger event.
+* For the Central Cancer Registry Reporting IG, the HDEA **SHALL** create the Subscription for the [encounter-close Subscription Topic]({{site.data.fhir.ver.medmorphIg}}/StructureDefinition-encounter-close.html) trigger event.

-* Upon deactivation of a Knowledge Artifact, The BSA **SHALL** delete the Subscriptions previously created by the BSA for the Knowledge Artifact. (e.g delete the Subscription created for encounter-close trigger event)
+* Upon deactivation of a Knowledge Artifact, The HDEA **SHALL** delete the Subscriptions previously created by the BSA for the Knowledge Artifact (e.g., delete the Subscription created for encounter-close trigger event).

-* The BSA **SHALL** implement FhirPath expression processing to process the Central Cancer Registry Reporting Knowledge Artifact actions.
+* The HDEA **SHALL** implement FhirPath expression processing to process the Central Cancer Registry Reporting Knowledge Artifact actions.

-* The BSA **SHALL** use the default queries outlined by the Central Cancer Registry Reporting Knowledge Artifact unless overridden by the healthcare organization.
+* The HDEA **SHALL** use the default queries outlined by the Central Cancer Registry Reporting Knowledge Artifact unless overridden by the healthcare organization.

-* The BSA **SHALL** ensure no duplicate reports are submitted for the same patient and encounter occurring within a healthcare organization.
+* The HDEA **SHALL** ensure no duplicate reports are submitted for the same patient and encounter occurring within a healthcare organization.

 ###### Data API requirements

-* The BSA acting as a client **SHALL** use the APIs as outlined in the [EHR Capability Statement](CapabilityStatement-central-cancer-registry-reporting-ehr.html) to access patient data from the EHR
+* The HDEA acting as a client **SHALL** use the APIs as outlined in the [EHR Capability Statement](CapabilityStatement-central-cancer-registry-reporting-ehr.html) to access patient data from the EHR.

 ###### Report generation requirements

-* The BSA **SHALL** create a central cancer registry report following the constraints identified in [Central Cancer Registry Content Bundle](StructureDefinition-ccrr-content-bundle.html).
+* The HDEA **SHALL** create a central cancer registry report following the constraints identified in [Central Cancer Registry Content Bundle](StructureDefinition-ccrr-content-bundle.html).

-* The BSA **SHALL** package the central cancer registry report following the constraints identified in [Central Cancer Registry Reporting Bundle](StructureDefinition-ccrr-reporting-bundle.html).
+* The HDEA **SHALL** package the central cancer registry report following the constraints identified in [Central Cancer Registry Reporting Bundle](StructureDefinition-ccrr-reporting-bundle.html).

-* The BSA **SHALL** submit the message containing the central cancer registry report to the endpoint identified in the MedMorph Central Cancer Registry Reporting Knowledge Artifact unless overridden by the healthcare organization.
+* The HDEA **SHALL** submit the message containing the central cancer registry report to the endpoint identified in the MedMorph Central Cancer Registry Reporting Knowledge Artifact unless overridden by the healthcare organization.

 ###### MedMorph RA Requirements

-* The BSA **SHALL** implement the MedMorph BSA requirements as outlined in the [MedMorph RA BSA requirements]({{site.data.fhir.ver.medmorphIg}}/CapabilityStatement-medmorph-backend-service-app.html).
+* The HDEA **SHALL** implement the MedMorph HDEA requirements as outlined in the [MedMorph HDEA requirements]({{site.data.fhir.ver.medmorphIg}}/CapabilityStatement-medmorph-backend-service-app.html).

 ##### Central Cancer Registry Requirements

 ###### Message Receiving and Processing requirements

-* The Central Cancer Registry Data Store **SHALL** implement the $process-message operation on the ROOT URL of the FHIR Server to receive reports from the Backend Service App using the POST operation.
+* The Central Cancer Registry Data Store **SHALL** implement the $process-message operation on the ROOT URL of the FHIR Server to receive reports from the HDEA using the POST operation.

 * Upon receipt of the message, the Central Cancer Registry Data Store **SHALL** validate the message before accepting the message.

 * When there are validation failures, the Central Cancer Registry Data Store **SHALL** return an Operation Outcome response with the details of the validations as part of the POST response.

-* The Central Cancer Registry **SHALL** implement the PHA requirements as outlined in the [MedMorph PHA requirements]({{site.data.fhir.ver.medmorphIg}}/CapabilityStatement-medmorph-public-health-authority.html).
+* The Central Cancer Registry **SHALL** implement the PHA requirements as outlined in the [MedMorph Data Receiver requirements]({{site.data.fhir.ver.medmorphIg}}/CapabilityStatement-medmorph-public-health-authority.html).

 ##### Trusted Third Party Requirements

 ###### Message Receiving and Processing requirements

-* Trusted Third Parties **SHALL** implement the $process-message operation on the ROOT URL of the FHIR Server to receive reports from the Backend Service App using the POST operation.
+* Trusted Third Parties **SHALL** implement the $process-message operation on the ROOT URL of the FHIR Server to receive reports from the HDEA using the POST operation.

 * Upon receipt of the message, the Trusted Third Parties **MAY** validate the message before accepting the message.